xzhouhainanu/HNCGAT/README.md

 •	sklearn == 1.0.2

-Code
+Usage
 ===
 "HNCGAT.py" is the implementation of the HNCGAT model.
+"/src/dataset/" contains the dataset required for running the HNCGAT model.
+"/src/result/" contains the result after running the HNCGAT model.
+And the protein and metabolite embbedings learned by the HNCGAT model.
+"/src/model/" contains the learned weight model trained by the author.